- Jennifer Kornell

 Frequent Use: Similar to other substances, how often you use THCV will influence how long it stays in your body.
 Weekly usage will have less of an effect in comparison to daily use.

 Individual Experience: Some people will experience stronger results from THCV at a lower dose.
 Take notice of how much THCV affects you, and utilize your better judgment when it comes to drug tests.
-If you aren't experiencing a lot of effects, you may not have as much of an issue with the occasional use of THCV and passing a drug test.
-Things like metabolism and body weight can make a difference.
+Things like metabolism and body weight can also make a difference.

 If you decide to try THCV, make sure to check your local state laws to determine what kind of THCV is legal to buy and use where you live.
 THCV derived from hemp is federally legal if you live in the United States, making it as accessible as CBD in most jurisdictions, at least legally.
-We offer THCV legal products to individuals that are 18 years of age or older.
+We offer THCV-legal products to individuals that are 21 years of age or older.

 I do like this product.
 Although I have tried a different product that I purchased to help me sleep.
 The THCI relaxes me but the other product seemed to help me sleep better.